K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

         {
           // if container created successfully, set a readable member(X-Contaner-Read: .r:*)
           // if the container was created successfully, set the container to be readable by anyone.(X-Contaner-Read: .r:*)
-          // There is a bug in the code(pkgcloud). so i used api call.
+          // There is a bug in the code(pkgcloud). so I used api call.
           // if metadata is placed to pkgcloud module, set through API because the value above cannot be entered properly when the logic is attached with prefix. var serviceUrl = url.parse(create_container.client._serviceUrl);
           var option = {